1966 flood of the Arno: Effect on preservation and conservation awareness

+Comparative perspectives: Florence and Venice

+The floods of November 1966 affected both Florence and Venice, but the nature of damage and conservation responses differed.
+In Florence, the Arno River caused extensive damage to movable cultural heritage, including books, manuscripts, and artworks.
+Recovery efforts focused on emergency salvage and the development of large-scale conservation techniques, particularly in libraries such as the Biblioteca Nazionale Centrale di Firenze.

+In Venice, flooding associated with acqua alta primarily affected buildings and urban infrastructure.
+Conservation efforts have therefore focused more on long-term environmental management, including responses to saltwater damage and ongoing flood risk.

+Scholars note that Florence relied heavily on international volunteers and public fundraising, including initiatives such as the Committee to Rescue Italian Art (CRIA), while Venice's response has been more closely tied to sustained governmental and infrastructural strategies.
+Comparative studies suggest that Florence represents a model of post-disaster recovery, whereas Venice illustrates long-term heritage risk management.

 Work outstanding

 A significant amount of restorative work remains to be done in Florence.
 Due to a lack of awareness, funding, and manpower, a great number of works of art and books lie in storage, dirty and damaged.
 Christopher Clarkson, noted conservator, called attention to this problem in a 2007 letter, stating that the National Library still has a "warehouse" full of books to be repaired and bound; many others need cleaning or reassembling.
 According to a 1993 report, approximately 25% of the 80,000 items belonging to the Magliabecchi and Palatino collections had not been fully restored in the nearly thirty years since the flood.
 The number of conservators that work at the library presently is only about a tenth of the amount that worked there immediately after the flood.

+Legacy

+The 1966 Florence flood had a lasting impact on the development of modern preservation practices in libraries, archives, and museums.
+It encouraged a shift from individual object restoration toward collection-wide management, prioritisation, and preventive conservation.

+The large-scale recovery effort contributed to the adoption of systematic workflows and approaches such as phased conservation, later applied in major institutions including the Library of Congress.

+The flood also highlighted the importance of disaster preparedness and international cooperation, and is widely regarded as a formative event in the development of modern conservation policy and practice.

 Environmental measures

 Regional officials in Tuscany are responsible for organizing a massive project, the purpose of which is to not only protect the area from future flooding but to maintain high water quality and effectively utilize water resources.

 Work commenced in 1984, with the construction of the Bilancino Dam, near Florence.
 The Sieve tributary and spillway at Pontedera are among other developments.
 The national government has funded a majority of these various subprojects, with the city of Florence being the primary recipient of the money.